ea4gge/A500Mini-Internal-Functional-Keyboard/README.md

 At the hardware level the PCB design is ON GOING. -->Done

 It will have a fully USB keyboard.
-Anyway... it will have a secondary board with: --->DONE
+Anyway... it will have a secondary board with: --->DONE --> Waiting for the new PCB's for Test

 - 1 USB 2.0 4 ports Hub.
 The idea is to use a port of the 3 of the A500 board for the hub's imput, use one port of the hub for to give output to the connector of the port used for the hub imput.
 - One SD reader directly in front of the Floppy Disk Drive "input" of the mini